0xEzSwim/puff-the-dragon-ai-bot/README.md

 # AI DISCORD BOT

-### What is it
+This project is an AI bot for Puff The Dragon discord server.

-This project is an AI assistant for discord servers.
+The objective of the bot is to offer on demande and personal Q&A to discord members in private threads.

 ### Getting started
 1. Clone repository